yahuiliang/Serial-Console-With-Temperature-Detection/README.md

 ## Micro-Controller and Board Schema

+### Micro-Controller

 ![Micro-Controller](STM32F446RE.jpg)

+The micro-controller of the embedded system is STM32F446RE, and the processor is ARM® Cortex®-M4 32-bit RISC core operating at a frequency of up to 180 MHz.

+### Board Schema

 ![Board Schema](devboard_schematic_V1.jpg)

-The micro-controller of the embedded system is STM32F446RE, and the processor is ARM® Cortex®-M4 32-bit RISC core operating at a frequency of up to 180 MHz.
 Peripherals consists of:

 * Keypad
 * Buzzer